 *Warning: May Contain Spoilers*

 This year I have tried to do a lot of new things (like start blogging) and so I tried to read more books than I usually do.
-I tried to read at least one book a week and these are some of my favorite books I have read this year in no particular order.
+I tried to read at least one book a week and these are some of my favourite books of 2015 in no particular order.